ludicast/saki/README.markdown

 ## What class-level methods does it use (for setting up contexts)?

 `with_existing` takes a factory name as a symbol and assigns its created object to on instance variable with the same name.
+It also take options so you can have block start with:

+    with_existing :user, :state => "happy" do...

 `on_visiting` takes a path as a string, or a lambda that executes within a before block to set up the path.
 It also takes a symbol which is the name of a method name.
 This is useful when the code is dependent on an instance variable for path creation.